whywaita/myshoes/README.md

 # features

-- Auto scaling and runner with your cloud-provider
+- Auto-scaling and runner with your cloud-provider

 ## Setup (only once)